tanhongit/new-mvc-shop/README.md

 ### 5.1 Edit Config

-You need to change the path in the 'config.php' file to match the location of this source code on your server and must match the domain you registered.
+You need to change the path in the '**config.php**' file to match the location of this source code on your server and must match the domain you registered.

 Path: [`/lib/config/config.php`](https://github.com/TanHongIT/new-mvc-shop/tree/master/lib/config)